 - Tap Your Library to go back and select another category like Screenshots, Blurred, or etc.

 - When you’re finished cleaning up your library, open the Photos App on your iPhone.

 - Tap Albums > Recently Deleted > Select > Delete All.

-Back up your iPhone photos to the cloud
+How to back up your iPhone photos to iCloud

 If you’re looking for a way to keep your pictures automatically backed up, then the cloud is definitely the answer for you.
 And fortunately, that doesn’t mean your options are limited to iCloud.
 There are other services like Google Photos and Amazon Photos for you to choose from.

 How to back up photos to iCloud

 If you’re already deep into the Apple ecosystem, iCloud is probably your best bet.
 Since it’s built into iOS, all of the setup and functionality is native to your iPhone.
 Follow the steps below to back up the pictures on your iPhone to iCloud:

 - On your iPhone, open the Settings app.